-More than 50% of the macadamia nut consists of monounsaturated fatty acids, which are known to improve insulin sensitivity and blood lipid levels.
-Furthermore, they help fighting abdominal fat and heart disease (Garg et al. 20077).
+More than 50% of the macadamia nut consists of monounsaturated fatty acids, which improve insulin sensitivity and blood lipid levels.
+Furthermore, they help fight abdominal fat and heart disease (Garg et al. 20077).

 Macadamia nuts contain potassium, magnesium, and selenium.
 Thus, they prevent muscle cramps, lower blood pressure, and reduce the risk of strokes (Griel et al. 20088).

-Because of these minerals and the low content of omega-6 fatty acids, they are also excellent keto foods to fight inflammation.
+Because of these minerals and the low content of omega-6 fatty acids are also excellent keto foods to fight inflammation.

 Walnuts are the omega-3 champion among the best keto nuts (*).